ZeroWasteTeam/terraform-tutorials/Azure/L001-GettingStarted/ReadMe.md

 ### Run the Azure Terraform VM
-* Run the below command to run Terraform Azure VM locally `docker container run -it --rm --mount <C:\YourWorkingDir>:/workspace zenika/terraform-azure-cli:latest`
+* Run the below command to run Terraform Azure VM locally `docker container run -it --rm -v <C:\YourWorkingDir>:/workspace zenika/terraform-azure-cli:latest`
 * Remember to replace your working directory in the above command
 * After running the command, you will have a terminal to the linux machine running as docker